pydanny/pydanny-event-notes/PyCodeConf2011/firefox_crash_reports.rst

 ------------------

  * Database is PostGres
+ * HBase for map-reduce, she wants to replace it with something else
  * Lots of components powered by Python
  * Front-end is PHP but will be converted to Django in 2012